Cuh4/record/README.md

 # Record

 ### **Overview**
 Flet (Python implementation of Google's Flutter) app designed to record your primary monitor's screen.
-Includes audio and video.
+Only records video, no audio.

 ### **How To Use**
 1) `git clone` this repo.